Stress and Pelvic Floor Tension

 #4 Use lots of lube.

-Not only does lube make things better in the bedroom, but it can also help decrease friction and sensitivity during sexual activity and decrease pain.
+Lube improves sex, reduces friction, sensitivity, and pain during sexual activity.
 Use a water-soluble lubricant or natural oil—like coconut oil—during intercourse and feel the difference.
 Or, try a CBD-based product.
 Your downstairs will thank you!

 #6 Try vaginal dilators.

 To start relaxing your pelvic floor, particularly before sex, tampon insertion, or a pelvic examination, try a little stretch.
 Vaginal dilators look like a set of tampons of increasingly larger diameter.
-Inserting these into the vagina can help desensitize your vaginal tissues, relax your muscles, and soften scar tissue at the vaginal opening.
+Putting these inside the vagina can reduce sensitivity, calm muscles, and make scar tissue at the vaginal opening softer.

 #7 Perform pelvic floor massage.

 A Therawand is a useful tool for relieving pelvic floor tension.
-It looks like a dilator with a curved tip at the end and can be used to apply pressure to tender, tense muscles to help them relax.
-This tool can be used in the deeper pelvic floor muscles or at the opening to soften pelvic floor muscles or any scar tissue.
+It’s a tool with a curved tip that applies pressure to tight muscles, helping them relax.
+You can use this tool in the deeper pelvic floor muscles or at the opening to soften pelvic floor muscles or any scar tissue.

 #8 Poop and pee the right way.